bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 That doesn't exist in some other things.
 C is battle proven.
 It's insanely efficient.
-Like I said, the Datum Gateway binary is like 500 kilobytes.
+Like I said, the DATUM Gateway binary is like 500 kilobytes.
 In one of my tests, I asked one of our miners to point an exahash at a Raspberry Pi 3, and it was at like 12% CPU.
 You're not going to pull that off with many other languages and implementations.
 And it's just bulletproof.